Raffi

-Raffi Cavoukian (Րաֆֆի, born July 8, 1948), known professionally by the mononym Raffi, is an Armenian-Canadian singer-lyricist and author born in Egypt best known for his children's music.
-In 1992, The Washington Post called him "the most popular children's singer in the English-speaking world".
-He developed his career as a "global troubadour" to become a music producer, author, entrepreneur, and founder of the Raffi Foundation for Child Honouring, an initiative focused on promoting children's rights and well-being.
-He has also been involved in advocacy for environmental and social causes, often addressing issues like commercial exploitation of children and climate change through his music and public appearances.
+Raffi Cavoukian (Րաֆֆի, born 8 July 1948), known professionally by the mononym Raffi, is an Armenian-Canadian singer-lyricist and author.
+A performer of children's music, The Washington Post called him "the most popular children's singer in the English-speaking world".
+He founded the Raffi Foundation for Child Honouring, an initiative focused on promoting children's rights and well-being.
+He has also been involved in advocacy for environmental and social causes, addressing issues like commercial exploitation of children and climate change through his music and public appearances.

 Early life

 Raffi was born in Cairo, Egypt, to Armenian Christian parents who fled Turkey during the Armenian genocide.
 His mother Lucie Cavoukian named him after the Armenian novelist Raffi.
 He was exposed to music at a young age, as his mother sang to him and his father sang and played accordion.
 In a 2024 interview, he noted that "In my early childhood, growing up in a fairly authoritarian family, my parents loved me greatly.
 But it was at times a coercive love, not exactly a respectful love".
 The family left Egypt in 1952, living in Jerusalem and Syria before immigrating to Canada in 1958, eventually settling in Toronto, Ontario.

-His father, Arto (Artin) Cavoukian, was a well-known portrait photographer with a studio on Bloor Street in Toronto.
-His older brother, Onnig Cavoukian, known as Cavouk, is also a famous portrait photographer.
+His father, Arto (Artin) Cavoukian, was a portrait photographer with a studio on Bloor Street in Toronto.
+His older brother, Onnig Cavoukian, known as Cavouk, is also a portrait photographer.
 His younger sister is Ann Cavoukian, Ontario's former Information and Privacy Commissioner.
 His parents died within twelve hours of each other, his mother dying first of abdominal cancer.
 He visited Soviet Armenia once in 1972.